-Standard deviation: To define the standard deviation for the normal inverse default distribution, we ran a Monte Carlo simulation (using the Moody's CDOROMTMv2.16-1) based on the securitised portfolio's actual loan-by-loan information to capture the pool concentrations in terms of single obligors and industry segments.
+Standard deviation: To define the standard deviation for the normal inverse default distribution, we ran a Monte Carlo simulation (using the Moody's CDOROMTM) based on the securitised portfolio's actual loan-by-loan information to capture the pool concentrations in terms of single obligors and industry segments.
 We used, inter alia, the loan-by-loan default probabilities (i.e. outcome of our top-down approach), the borrower industry sectors, the weighted average life and a probabilistic correlation framework.

-As a result, we assume a normal inverse default distribution with a coefficient of variation (ratio between standard deviation and mean default rate) of 50% that takes into account sovereign risk as well.
-The base case mean loss rate and the CoV assumption correspond to a portfolio credit enhancement of 20.6% The pool's asset correlation is 5.55%.
+As a result, we assume a normal inverse default distribution with a coefficient of variation (ratio between standard deviation and mean default rate) of 54.7% that takes into account sovereign risk as well.
+The base case mean loss rate and the CoV assumption correspond to a portfolio credit enhancement of 21%.